jgraving/jgraving.github.io/_pages/about.md

 ## 🤸‍♂️ **DeepPoseKit**
-Created an open-source toolkit for animal pose estimation using deep learning.
-The models support fast, accurate posture tracking across species — even with small datasets.
+DeepPoseKit is an open-source software toolkit for fast, accurate animal pose estimation using a deep learning–based, multi-scale model.
+I led the development of DeepPoseKit to make deep learning–based posture tracking more accessible and efficient for behavioral researchers.
+The toolkit supports fast, accurate pose estimation across species — even with small training datasets — and has been adopted by labs working in both lab and field contexts.

 ### 🔗 **Links**
 [Code on GitHub](https://github.com/jgraving/DeepPoseKit) · [Publication](https://elifesciences.org/articles/47994) · [Feature Article](https://www.campus.uni-konstanz.de/en/science/new-method-improves-measurement-of-animal-behaviour-using-deep-learning)